tpavlek/tpavlek-me/source/_dessert_people/001-pistachio-pinwheels.blade.md

 imgpath: "/img/dessert-people/pistachio-pinwheels/"
 img: "sheet.jpg"
 date: "2020-12-30"
+description: "1/89: It's green swirls in a shortbread cookie, how hard can it be?"
 troy_stars: "4"
 troy_verdict: They're not too sweet, have an interesting nutty flavour and look pretty
 rhi_stars: "3"